hopetambala/SI664-docs/sql/mysql_select_examples.md

 ## Appendix A. Retrieving database and table information
 It can prove helpful at times to retrieve information about the database, tables, and columns that are the target of your queries.
-MySQL provides serveral useful SQL statements for retrieving such information.
+MySQL provides several useful SQL statements for retrieving such information.

 ### A.1 Database currently selected